jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 | ------ | ------- |
 | `bool` | `false` |

 Files downloaded by CDL have a `.part` extension.
-CDL only changes the extension to the original one after a suscessfull download.
+CDL only changes the extension to the original one after a successful download.
 This allows CDL to resume downloads on subsequent runs.

-Setting this to `true` will delete any `.part` files from the download folder.
+Setting this to `true` will delete any `.part` files in the download folder.

 ## `ignore_history`